-Flood and Drainage Schemes
+Flood and Drainage Schemes in Bihar

-Bihar is the most flood affected state of the country, accounting around 17.2% of the flood prone area of the country.
+Bihar is the most flood affected state of the country, accounting for around 17.2% of the flood prone area of the country.
 Out of 94.16 lakh ha of geographical area, 68.80 lakh ha (76% of North Bihar and 73% of South Bihar) is flood prone.
 Presently 28 out of 38 districts of Bihar are flood-prone.

-Sl.
+| Sl.
 No. |

-Flood Prone District |
+District |

 Geographical Area